ZSaberLv0/ZFVimHexEditor/README.md

 * for hex mode, you should only modify texts that are inside the hex range, it's your responsibility to ensure the buffer is valid for `xxd` to convert

+# FAQ

+* Q: `xxd` called every time when exit and re-entering hex buffer

+    A: you should check `:h bufhidden` and `:h hidden` is setup properly, the recommended setting is `set hidden | setlocal bufhidden=`

+    note, some plugin may `set bufhidden=unload` when opening large file